The Logos: The Meletic Testament (Chapter 21 The Vision)

 2. Sosibios had spoken with a fervour I had not witnessed in him since the passing of our teacher Asterion, his voice trembling not with grief but with conviction.

-3. We are not priests, nor prophets sent to deliver divine revelation—we are the bearers of clarity, the custodians of thought unclouded by superstition or the supernatural—he declared.
+3. We are not priests, nor prophets sent to deliver divine revelation—we are the bearers of clarity, the custodians of thought unclouded by superstition or the supernatural realm of things—he declared.

 4. Polybios, ever deliberate, had nodded in agreement, his fingers tracing the rim of his clay cup as though sketching invisible diagrams of reason and consequence.